 The ENLV enable pin for the low-voltage LDO is tied to BUCK.
-The microcontroller will be enabled after system wake-up.
+The microcontroller will be enabled when Vbatt and Vboost exceed Vchrdy as the low-voltage regulator supplies it.

 The application software can enable or disable the radio transceiver with a GPIO connected to $\mathsf{ENHV}.$